Division of Parramatta: History

-Owens has subsequently been re-elected at the 2010, 2013, 2016 elections, and 2019.
-Owens' win in the seat in 2004 marked the first time that the Liberals and their predecessors had won government without also winning Parramatta.
+Owens was subsequently re-elected at the 2010, 2013, 2016 elections, and 2019.
+Owens' win in the seat in 2004 marked the third time that the Liberals and their predecessors had won government without winning Parramatta, preceded by Brown's wins in 1975 and 1980.

-Prominent members of Parramatta over the years have included (Sir) Joseph Cook, a former Prime Minister; (Sir) Garfield Barwick and Nigel Bowen, both of whom served as Attorney-General before moving to senior judicial position, Barwick as Chief Justice of the High Court.
+Prominent members for Parramatta over the years have included (Sir) Joseph Cook, a former Prime Minister; (Sir) Garfield Barwick and Nigel Bowen, both of whom served as Attorney-General before moving to senior judicial position, Barwick as Chief Justice of the High Court.
 Ruddock, a former Attorney-General and Immigration Minister also represented the seat (though he was the member for Berowra by then); as did Brown, a former Sports Minister.